 Support: Phone, email & chat

-Best for Small and medium-sized online stores
+Small and medium-sized online stores

-Pros + Easy to integrate with e-commerce store
++ Easy to integrate with e-commerce store

 + Has great tools for engaging customers - abandoned baskets, recommendations, dedicated messages, weblayers, etc.

-+ Easy to use.
-Simple to manage.
++ Easy to use, simple to manage

 - The price is high